 Nonprofit funders are growing craft beverage producers in Appalachia

 Our Craft Beverage Fund supports budding local brewers, distillers and winemakers.
 Because we’re a nonprofit, we can give tastemakers extra help with uniquely designed terms to grow their boozy business.
-We can accept offbeat collateral like grapevines or bottle labels, and help beverage makers get more funding for better equipment or the freshest, more high-quality ingredients— so they can craft every sip. … Continue reading
+We can accept offbeat collateral like grapevines […] Continue Reading

 From coal towns to trail towns: rebuilding Appalachia

 The Allegheny Front dug into our impact along the trail towns— and the stories of the lives it changed.
-Like Rod Darby, who had a great idea, but hit a snag when banks “weren’t sure about this trail thing.”
-Guess what?
-We were.
-And that’s just 1 piece of a major movement along the Great Allegheny Passage.
-Check out the full … Continue reading
+Like Rod Darby, who had a great idea, but hit a snag when banks “weren’t sure about […] Continue Reading